sophiagzf/teamHoward/README.md

 Please make sure you have the credentials.py file filled out from part 1 of loading the SQL database.

-Please make sure you have the following Python libraries: pandas, papermill, nbconvert, jupyter, plotly, IFrame
+Please make sure you have the following Python libraries: pandas, papermill, nbconvert, jupyter, plotly, IPython.display

 Some interactive plots in the report are generated and called in to the larger report file.
 Please make sure you have a 'reports' folder in the same directory as create_report.ipynb.